digit

 Download the Digit App

-Serving as the capital of Punjab and Haryana, Chandigarh is the first planned modern city in India.
+Serving as Punjab and Haryana’s capital, Chandigarh is India’s first planned modern city.
 The city is world-renowned for its urban design and has a well-maintained road network connecting different cities.
-However, as per the traffic police data, Chandigarh has recorded a 33% rise in road accidents in 2021.
+However, according to traffic police data, Chandigarh has recorded a 33% rise in road accidents in 2021.

-Due to the alarming increase in road fatalities, the government amended the current provisions and rules of the Motor Vehicles Act 1988.
-With the new amendment, the government introduced revised Chandigarh traffic fines.
+Due to the alarming increase in road fatalities, the government amended the Motor Vehicles Act 1988 in 2019.
+With the new amendment, Chandigarh traffic fines were also updated.

 It is advisable to know about the new traffic fine rates in Chandigarh.
-Here is a list of the Chandigarh traffic fines as implemented under the Motor Vehicle Act:
+Here is a list of the Chandigarh traffic fines as implemented under the amended Motor Vehicle Act 1988:

 Violations